This post is about a common misstep I see people make when they are doing their own SEO.

 What do I mean by internal linking?

 Every page on your website should be linking to another page.

 You already do this through your main navigation, at the top of every page on your website.
-This is how Google already knows what the most important pages on your site are.
+This is how Google already knows which pages on your site are the most important.